 The proposal to refund the planning application fee if an application is not determined in time is not supported.
-We consider that this would lead to an increase in LPAs determining applications as they stand and not taking any revisions to in order to meet the deadlines.
+We consider that this would lead to an increase in LPAs determining applications as they stand and not taking any revisions in order to meet the deadlines.
 In reality this is therefore likely to increase the number of refusals.
 Giving deemed consent if the deadline is missed is also not supported.
 The SDNPA deals with over 5,000 applications a year and inevitably a very small number may not be determined in time.
 It is difficult to see why local communities should effectively have to pay for this if unacceptable development is allowed by default.

-Planning committees in England do, in the vast majority of cases, consider applications perfectly properly and do a difficult job well.
+The Glover Landscapes Review states in regard to national park authorities that 'their planning powers are important, the protections they give are essential and we don't think they hold progress back.'
+We consider that our own planning committee does a difficult job well when determining planning applications in England's newest and most populous national park.
 If an LPA acts unreasonably costs can already be awarded against it.
-It is difficult to see what benefit can be accrued from returning the planning application fee to the applicant if the appeal is won; presumably the LPA will receive a financial bonus if the appeal is dismissed?
+It is difficult to see what benefit can be accrued from returning the planning application fee to the applicant if the appeal is won; Will the LPA will receive a financial bonus if the appeal is dismissed?